Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 Importing MtStHelens.kmz as an STK object

-1. Right-click Mount Saint Helens Worm Flows Route in Globe Manager.
+1. Right-click on Mount St Helens Worm Flows Route () in the KML hierarchy.

 Showing surface lines